askrejans/speeduino-serial-sim/README.md

 ## Customization
 Feel free to customize the simulation parameters and add more features according to your needs.
 The key parts of the code for customization are:

-- The `RealTimeStatus` struct: Modify this structure to include or exclude specific engine parameters.
+- The `EngineStatus` struct: Modify this structure to include or exclude specific engine parameters.
-- The `generateSimulatedEngineData` function: Adjust the simulation logic to better match your requirements.
+- The `EngineSimulation.cpp` class: Adjust the simulation logic to better match your requirements.
 - The baud rate: You can change the baud rate by modifying the `SERIAL_BAUD_RATE` constant.

 ## Compatibility
-This simulator is a basic implementation and has not been tested for compatibility with a real Speeduino ECU system.
+This simulator is a basic implementation and just barely been tested for compatibility with a real Speeduino ECU system.
 It currently supports only the 'A' command for basic real-time data.

-Use it for educational or testing purposes only.
+## Use cases
+Can be used together with [gps-to-mqtt](https://github.com/askrejans/gps-to-mqtt) project to generate test data and [golf86-info](https://github.com/askrejans/golf86-info) to display in on LED matrix display.
+This was the original use case that this was created for: to test pushing parameters to MQTT and display without physical ECU.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute it as needed.